Sunday, October 27, 2019

 Adam, Mars & Eve by Antonio Rizzo - Photo: Cat Bauer

-(Venice, Italy) Adam & Eve and Mars were in very bad shape.
-The three icons, crucial to the story of humanity, were showing their age -- the marble masterpieces had been created by the Veronese sculptor, Antonio Rizzo, more than 500 years ago and needed some nips and tucks.
+(Venice, Italy) Adam & Eve and their friend Mars were in very bad shape.
+The three icons, crucial to the story of humanity, were showing their age.
+The marble masterpieces had been created by the Veronese sculptor, Antonio Rizzo, more than 500 years ago, and needed some nips and tucks.

-For centuries, they had adorned the Foscari Arch in the courtyard of the Doge's Palace opposite the Giants' Staircase, the official entrance to the palace, also designed by Rizzo, and the weather in Venice was corroding their bones.
+For centuries, they had adorned the Foscari Arch outside in the courtyard of the Doge's Palace opposite the Giants' Staircase, the official entrance to the palace, also designed by Rizzo.
+The weather in Venice was corroding their bones.

 Peter Marino & Toto Bergamo Rossi